OutSystems/docs-odc/src/eap/configuration-management/external-databases/intro.md

 ## Permissions requirements

-Before accessing data from an external database, ensure you have the correct access to the database and ODC.
+Before accessing data from an external database, verify you have the correct access to the database and ODC.
 By default, only admins can manage connections and select entities.
 Managing connections requires the following permissions:

-* Edit connection entities
+* Configure Connections
-* Manage connections
+* Connection management

 External database permissions take priority over permissions in ODC.
-For example, a developer can only read data from an external database with read permission in an external database even though they have read-write permission in ODC.
+For example, a developer with read permission in an external database, and read-write permission in ODC, only can read data in the external database.
 Contact the external database admin to gain access information to the external database.

 For more information about users, permissions, and custom roles, see [User management](../../user-management/intro.md).